Image Source: N3Gï

 About Chakka Meadows

-Chakka Meadows (also called Chaka Pasture or Chaka Peak Trek) is located near kalpa in the Kinnaur district of Himachal Pradesh.
-Anyone who is looking for a high-altitude experience, then the meadows is a perfect option to explore.
 Sitting at an elevation of 3,500 to 3,800 meters, it offers panoramic views of snow-draped peaks, apple orchards, and pine-covered valleys.
-Many travellers don’t know about the destination, which holds multiple secrets to explore.
+Many travelers don’t know about the destination, which holds multiple secrets to explore.
 No food stalls, plastic trash, or advertising hoardings clutter the route or summit.
-This rawness is what draws more seasoned and responsible travellers who seek solitude and authentic connection with nature.
+This rawness is what draws more seasoned and responsible travelers who seek solitude and authentic connection with nature.

 Glacier-Fed Meadows Above Kalpa